Title IX

 Accused students or employees should know that the initiation of any University proceedings does not preclude the possibility of criminal charges.
 Indeed, parallel University and criminal proceedings are not uncommon.
 In addition to using these processes, the University will continue to engage in prevention programs and training for students, faculty, and staff in an effort to prevent sexual assault and harassment, relationship violence, and stalking.

-Retaliation against anyone involved in the investigation of alleged incidents of sexual misconduct, whether they are the referring individual, a witness, an investigator or anyone else, is prohibited by Pitt’s Statement on Confidentiality and Non-retaliation.
+Pitt's Statement on Confidentiality and Non-retaliation prohibits retaliation against anyone involved in the investigation of alleged incidents of sexual misconduct, whether the referring individual, a witness, an investigator, or anyone else.
 This statement also clarifies that all individuals involved in the investigation process are expected to honor the confidentiality of the process and the information involved.

-Q: Does talking with the police mean I have to go through with a criminal case?
+Q: Does talking with the police mean I must go through with a criminal case?

 A: No. You may speak to the police without participating in a criminal case.
-It is possible the police will initiate an investigation based on safety concerns; however, the survivor can decide what level of involvement to have with any investigation.
+The police may initiate an investigation based on safety concerns; however, the survivor can decide what level of involvement to have with any investigation.

 Q: If I report a sexual assault, will my name become public?
 What happens to the information?

 A: Your information is kept private.
-Depending on how you choose to proceed with reporting, you will have information and updates on how, if at all, your information may be shared with those involved in the reporting process.
-Additionally, an anonymous record of any on-campus assault will be provided for Bradford and Titusville police statistics in order to give an accurate representation of crime on campus and to help prevent further crimes of this nature.
+Depending on how you choose to proceed with reporting, you will have information and updates on how your information may be shared with those involved in the reporting process.
+Additionally, an anonymous record of any on-campus assault will be provided for Bradford and Titusville police statistics to give an accurate representation of crime on campus and to help prevent further crimes of this nature.

 As part of the University’s response to a report of sexual misconduct, and regardless of whether there has been a request for formal disciplinary or law enforcement action, the University may impose interim measures or offer accommodations to address issues that impact the reporting and accused students’ educational, living, or work environments.
 These interim measures can often be put in place very quickly, prior to the resolution of any referral or criminal proceeding.
 Once imposed, the University will take necessary action to enforce the implemented measures.
 Anyone who becomes aware of, or has a concern about, a student’s failure to follow any University-imposed interim measure or accommodation should report this concern to the Student Conduct Officer.